deep-fingerprinting/df/README.md

 # Closed-World Evaluation
 ## Dataset
-We published the datasets of web traffic traces produced for the closed-world evaluations on non-defended, WTF-PAD and Walkie-Talkie datasets.
-However, due to the limitation on the size of uploaded files on Github, we uploaded our dataset to google drive repository instead.
+We publish the datasets of web traffic traces produced for the closed-world evaluations on non-defended, WTF-PAD and Walkie-Talkie datasets.
+However, due to the limitation on the size of uploaded files set by Github, we upload our dataset to google drive repository instead.

 The dataset can be downloaded in this [link](https://drive.google.com/drive/folders/1kxjqlaWWJbMW56E3kbXlttqcKJFkeCy6?usp=sharing)

-## Dataset structure
+## Dataset Structure
 - We serialized the dataset to the pickle file.
 - The researcher can simply use the cPickle python's library to load the dataset

-## Descriptions of dataset
+## Descriptions of Dataset
 - In each sub-folder, it contains 6 different files
 ```
 X_<type of data>_<type of evaluation>.pkl : Packet's directions sequence
 y_<type of data>_<type of evaluation>.pkl : Corresponding website's classes sequece

-<type of data> --three different data sets used for training, validation, and testing
+<type of data> --Three different data sets used for training, validation, and testing

-<type_of_evaluation> --three different evaluations:
+<type_of_evaluation> --Three different evaluations:
                        NoDef: Tor's trafic traces without defense
                        WTFPAD: Tor's trafic traces with WTF-PAD defense
                        WalkieTalkie: WTFPAD: Tor's trafic traces with Walkie-Talkie defense
 ```

-## Dataset formant
+## Dataset Format
-In all datasets, we all use the same data structure as following:
+In all datasets, we use the same data structure as following:
+```
-- X_****.pkl file contains the array of network traffic sequences.
+X_<type of data>_<type of evaluation>.pkl --Array of network traffic sequences.
-  - The dimension of X's dataset is [n x 5000] in which n --> total number of network traffic sequences instances 5000 --> refers to the fixed length of each network traffic sequence instance.
+    The dimension of X's dataset is [n x 5000] in which
+    n -- Total number of network traffic sequences instances
+    5000 -- Fixed length of each network traffic sequence instance.
-- y_***.pkl file contains the array of the websites' labels
+y_<type of data>_<type of evaluation>.pkl --Array of the websites' labels
-  - The dimension of y's dataset is [n] in which n --> total number of network traffic sequences instances
+    The dimension of y's dataset is [n] in which
+    n --Total number of network traffic sequences instances

 E.g.

-```
-X_train.pkl = [[+1,-1, ..., -1], ... ,[+1, +1, ..., -1]]
+X_<type of data>_<type of evaluation>.pkl = [[+1,-1, ..., -1], ... ,[+1, +1, ..., -1]]
-y_train.pkl = [45, ... , 12]
+y_<type of data>_<type of evaluation>.pkl = [45, ... , 12]
 In this case:
    - the 1st packet sequence [+1,-1, ..., -1] belongs to website number 45
    - the last packet sequence [+1, +1, ..., -1] belongs to website number 12
 ```
-Before training and evaluating DF model please place these files into ../df/dataset/ClosedWorld/
+Before training and evaluating DF model please place the downloaded datasets into ../df/dataset/ClosedWorld/
-## Reproduce results
+## Reproduce Results
-First of all, you will need to download the corresponding datase and place it in the
+First of all, you will need to download the corresponding dataset and place it in:
-  1. ../dataset/ClosedWorld/NoDef/ directory for non-defended
+  ../dataset/ClosedWorld/NoDef/ directory for non-defended
-  2. ../dataset/ClosedWorld/WTFPAD/ directory for WTF-PAD
-  3. ../dataset/ClosedWorld/WalkieTalkie/ directory for Walkie-Talkie
+  ../dataset/ClosedWorld/WTFPAD/ directory for WTF-PAD ../dataset/ClosedWorld/WalkieTalkie/ directory for Walkie-Talkie

-## Attack accuracy
+## Attack Accuracy
-#### Non-defended evaluation
+#### Non-Defended Evaluation
 ```
 python src/ClosedWorld_DF_NoDef.py